fenago/data-science/lab_guides/Lab_10.md

 Caption: Output of the scatter plot with combined altair methods

-We can see that we got the exact same output as before.
-This graph shows us that there are a lot of outliers (extreme values) for both variables: most of the values of `UnitPrice` are below 100, but there are some over 300, and `Quantity` ranges from -200 to 800, while most of the observations are between -50 to 150.
-We can also notice a pattern where items with a high unit price have lower quantity (items over 50 in terms of unit price have a quantity close to 0) and the opposite is also true (items with a quantity over 100 have a unit price close to 0).

 Now, let\'s say we want to visualize the same plot while adding the `Country` column\'s information.
 One easy way to do this is to